Healthcare Start-up

 While for the therapists, the need to truly listen, understand patients’ unique situations, and develop treatment plans their they could adhere to was a major priority.

-While immersion sessions revealed divergent priorities, the team was able to discover and prioritive a new opportunity for creating value.
+Although immersion sessions revealed varying priorities, the team managed to identify and prioritize a new opportunity for generating value.

-By shifting the focus from practitioner tools towards ways for patients to engage directly with the platform created an opportunity to deliver better outcomes for all users.
+Addressing adherence obstacles requires a strategic shift in focus.
+Rather than solely relying on practitioner tools, emphasizing ways for patients to engage directly with the platform creates an opportunity to deliver better outcomes for all users.

-“Empower users with guided and achievable behavior change tools to measurably improve health outcomes.”
+“Empower patients with guided and achievable behavior change tools to measurably improve health outcomes.”

-By beginning with less complex flows, we were able to work on a visual design framework then align it to a product narrative and brand vision.
+By prioritizing less complex flows, such as onboarding, we were able to simultaneously work on a visual design framework and align it with the product narrative and brand vision.
+This allowed us to allocate time to exploring more complex features and user experience challenges.

 What worked for the in-office assessment needed to be optimized for self-managed plans.